 Benefits of GOMAD

-A gallon of whole milk not only packs a solid 2,400 calories, those calories are neatly balanced between protein, fat, and carbs.
+A gallon of whole milk not only packs a solid 2,400 calories, but those calories are neatly balanced between protein, fat, and carbs.
 Dollar for dollar, milk is also by far the cheapest way to consume the massive amounts of calories you need to facilitate muscle growth.

 Milk is also easy to consume since it allows you to drink your calories.
 It’s much easier to follow up each meal with a couple glasses of milk than it is to eat an additional 3 steaks per day.

-That sole natural purpose of milk is to explode the weight of a baby calf hundreds of pounds over its first few months of life, so it’s little surprise that it should pack such a punch when used for our own muscular growth.
+The sole natural purpose of milk is to explode the weight of a baby calf hundreds of pounds over its first few months of life, so it’s little surprise that it should pack such a punch when used for our own muscular growth.

 Risks and Dangers of Milk